intoc/csm/readme.md

 ## Main GUI
-If you want to save your settings, you can click `Save Settings`, `File -> Save Settings`, or `File -> Save Settings As…` The `Save Settings` options will save to the currently open settings file (shown next to the button) or *default.xml* if no file is open.
+If you want to save your settings, you can click `Save Settings`, `File -> Save Settings`, or `File -> Save Settings Asâ€¦` The `Save Settings` options will save to the currently open settings file (shown next to the button) or *default.xml* if no file is open.
 You can later load your settings files with `File -> Load Settings`. iCSM will always open *default.xml* on load if it exists.